 You have to be genuinely interested, if not passionate, in the podcast topic.
 Passion will also help you in moments of slowdown.

-There are about 800 thousand Podcasts, but over 500 million blogs.
+There is about 1 million Podcasts, but over 500 million blogs.
 There is less competition in podcasting.
 By consistently creating high-quality content, you are likely to get noticed here.

 The online world is saturated with content.
 If you are not posting new content regularly, you will lose your relevance.